 What are the requirements for accessing the program?

-Participants will need the following to access the Effective Leadership for Global Change program:
+Participants will need the following to access the Business Leadership in the Age of Disruption program:

 PLEASE NOTE: Google, Vimeo and YouTube may be utilized in the program delivery